 Trains leave for Amsterdam roughly every 20 minutes starting at about 5 AM, less often in the small hours of the night.

 If you happen to catch a train that stops at Amsterdam-Sloterdijk, a station on the west edge of Amsterdam, change there, go to platform 4 on the lower level of the station, and catch the train to Alkmaar.
 (For some trains, Alkmaar is the final destination, but most trains go further north, terminating in Den Helder.)

 If your train doesn’t stop at Amsterdam-Sloterdijk, then change at Amsterdam Central Station.
-Trains for Alkmaar normally leave four times per hour from Amsterdam Central Station, usually from platform 7A.
-It’s a 35-minute ride from Central Station.
+Trains for Alkmaar normally leave four times per hour from Amsterdam Central Station, usually from platform 7A/8a.
+If you catch an Intercity train, it’s a 35-minute ride from Central Station; a Sprinter train makes more stops and takes ten minutes longer.
 (The station before Alkmaar in Heiloo.
 If you miss Alkmaar, the next station is Alkmaar Noord; in that case you’ll need to double back one stop on the next south-bound train.)

 Most Dutch people speak English.
 If you get confused, ask for help from anyone at hand.
 Many people will also be willing to let you make a quick call on their mobile phone.